 The Herald has been generous in helping us get the word out to potential volunteers and donors.
 The Town of Farmville provides our building and Prince Edward County a generous contribution.
-The Central Virginia Food Bank enables us to buy food for 19 cents a pound.
+The Central Virginia Food Bank, FEEDMORE, enables us to buy food for about 19 cents a pound.
 Food Lion and Walmart donate produce, baked goods, and meat in substantial amounts several times per week.

 FACES was designated a “Tier 1” Food Agency (the highest on a scale of 1-5) by Central Virginia Food Bank for size and effectiveness.